pub type BoxError = Box<dyn Error + Send + Sync>;Expand description

 fn is_terminated(&self) -> bool

-if the stream should no longer be polled.1.22.0 · source§impl<T, A> Hasher for Box<T, A>
+true if the stream should no longer be polled.1.22.0 · source§impl<T, A> Hasher for Box<T, A>

 impl<T, A> Hasher for Box<T, A>